-Knowing how to read a topographic map is the foundation to any backcountry adventure.
-Through the use of contour lines, topo maps bring a 3-dimensional element to a 2-dimensional paper map, allowing you to visualize the rise and fall of the land and “see” the depths of canyons, the location of boggy meadows, and the height and shape of mountains.
+Knowing how to read a topographic map is the foundation of any backcountry adventure.
+Through the use of contour lines, topo maps bring a 3-dimensional element to a 2-dimensional paper map.
+Topo maps allow you to visualize the rise and fall of the land and “see” the depths of canyons, the location of boggy meadows, and the height and shape of mountains.

 This article covers:

 - Identifying Features with Contour Lines